JusttKira/Global-Warming/README.md

 # Global-Warming
-This motion graphics video takes viewers on a simple journey to understand what is the meaning of Global Warming In this photo you will see:
+<h1>This motion graphics video takes viewers on a simple journey to understand what is the meaning of Global Warming
+In this photo you will see: </h1>

 1- Team members